rBaun/bankingUI/README.md

 This is a hobby project for developing the backend part of a banking application.
 The goal is to make something that can be released and maintained over time, such that features can be implemented as I see fit or when I have the time to do so.
 The goal of the project is to explore/experiment with new features of Angular.

-## Getting started
+## Getting Started
 TBD

 # Tech stack
 - Typescript / Angular
-- HTML / CSS / SCSS
+- HTML / CSS / SCSS / Angular Material
 - Jest / Cypress
 - npm / Angular CLI